 Line 319 – write as 2-3 degrees C. I think this is the striking result that you need to emphasize better in the abstract with line 321-3 comment in the abstract synthesis.

-We agree with the Editor and have added in the Abstract lines 10-12.
+We agree with the Editor and have added this in the Abstract (lines 10-12).

 Line 361 and 375: postponed = delayed germination